bezzad/ErrorControlSystem/README.md

 }
 ```

-This is initialize codes of the module by `C# language`:
+This is initialize codes of the module by `VB.NET language`:

 ```
 #!vb